twiddlingbits/twr-wasm/readme.md

 - [To Build Source with Windows](#to-build-source-with-windows)

 # Overview

+## Key tiny-wasm-runtime Features
+   - load web assembly modules, and call their C/C++ functions from JavaScript (with parameter conversion as needed)
+   - in C/C++, printf and get characters to/from \<div\> tags in your HTML page
+   - in C/C++, printf and get characters to/from a \<canvas\> based "terminal"
+   - in C/C++ use 2D drawing API compatible with JavaScript Canvas
+   - in C/C++, use the "blocking loop" pattern and integrate with Javascript's asynchronous event loop
+   - linked with helloworld,  code+data < 3K
+   - a subset of the standard C runtime, including printf, malloc, string functions, etc.
+   - a subset of the most common compiler utility functions.

 ## The Web Assembly Runtime Problem
 HTML browsers can load a Web Assembly module, and execute it's bytecode in a browser virtual machine.
 You compile your code using clang with the target code format being web assembly (wasm) byte code.
 There are a few issues that one immediately encounters trying to execute code that is more complicated than squaring a number.